Video rental shop: 1990s–2021

 Automatic DVD kiosks still required consumers to leave home twice, to rent the movie and return it.
 Widespread availability of video on demand (VOD) on cable TV systems and VHS-by-mail and DVD-by-mail services offered consumers a way of watching movies without having to leave home.
 Consumers preferred the convenience of choosing movies at home.

 With the advent of the World Wide Web, Internet services which streamed content as Netflix became increasingly popular starting in the mid–2000s.
 All the new ways of watching movies greatly reduced demand for video rental shops, and many closed as a result.
 In 2000, there were 27,882 stores renting videos open in the US, by late 2015, the number was down to 4,445.
 Over 86% of the 15,300 U.S. stores (specializing in video rentals) open in 2007 were reported to have closed by 2017, bringing the total to approximately 2,140 remaining stores.
 The total income from brick and mortar rentals for 2017 was about $390 million.

+In 2018, the Blockbuster store in Bend, Oregon became the last Blockbuster store in the United States; in 2019, it became the world's last remaining retail store using the Blockbuster brand.
+A Netflix documentary about the store titled The Last Blockbuster was released in 2020.

 In mid-June 2020, Malaysian video rental chain Speedy Video closed its 14 remaining shops in response to competition from satellite television and streaming platforms.
 In Asia, video rental stores faced the additional challenge of dealing with rampant video piracy.

 On January 5, 2021, Glenview, Illinois-based Family Video announced it was closing all its remaining video rental stores.
 The company was the last remaining video rental chain in the United States; its closing marked the end of large video rental chains.

+2020s–

 In the 2020s, some video stores facing the loss of their business model have adapted by becoming non-profit organizations that focus on preserving an archive of film heritage and educating people about cinema.
 Operating as a non-profit enables a video store to use volunteer personnel and apply for foundation grants, which can make it feasible to operate with less rental revenue.
+However, due to a rising interest in physical media among collectors, as well as nostalgic factors, a few independent video stores have remained open in North America.